BBart19/screenshotter/README.md

 ## Features
 1. **Receiving URLs via MQTT**: The program listens to the MQTT topic `pc/image/(file name)` with payload containing the URL of the web page to be screenshot.
 2. **Generating the file name**: The PNG file name is generated based on the MQTT topic.
-3. **Taking the screenshot**: A Python script uses a browser automation library (e.g., Selenium) to capture the screenshot of the web page.
+3. **Taking the screenshot**: A Python script uses a browser automation library to capture the screenshot of the web page.
 4. **Serving the screenshot**: The screenshots are saved in a directory served by an HTTP server running in the Docker container, making them accessible via the container's local IP address.

 ## Usage with Home Assistant